-- Instalment 1 includes a non-refundable deposit for 20% of the centre fees. - Pupils who withdraw from the Award after 15 June 2018 may be liable to pay up to 75% of the total cost of the Award. - If payments are not met on the due dates pupils will be withdrawn from the Award by the Trust. - Pupils should take out appropriate Insurance to cover withdrawal from the award, if desired.
+- The DofE Participation fee for Gold is £28 and for Silver £21. - Instalment 1 includes a non-refundable deposit for 20% of the centre fees. - Pupils who withdraw from the Award after 19 June 2020 may be liable to pay up to 75% of the total cost of the Award. - If payments are not met on the due dates pupils will be withdrawn from the Award by the Trust. - Pupils should take out appropriate Insurance to cover withdrawal from the award, if desired.